dailystory/docs/articles/changelog/2020/november.md

 # DailyStory Product Updates for November 2020
+## November 24, 2020
+* Automation fix for handling no only condition in some cases

 ## November 23, 2020
 * Sort order on tasks
 * temporary fix for setting bool values when editing contacts